alielfilali01/blog-md-diff/blog.md

 #### **Scoring and Normalization**

-- Binary scores (Correctness and Completeness) are conputed first.
+- Binary scores (Correctness and Completeness) are computed first.
 If a response is **Incorrect (0)**, all other dimensions are automatically set to zero to avoid rewarding flawed outputs.

 - Scaled scores (e.g., Conciseness, Helpfulness, ...).
 The remaining four dimensions are scores ranging from 1 to 5 and later normalized to [0, 1] for consistency.
 For example, a score of 3 for **Honesty** would be normalized to $\frac{3 - 1}{4} = 0.5$.